Direct cosmological inference from three-dimensional correlations of the Lyman-$\alpha$ forest: Acknowledgements

 \section{Acknowledgements}

 This work was partially enabled by funding from the UCL Cosmoparticle Initiative.
 AC acknowledges support from the United States Department of Energy, Office of High Energy Physics under Award Number DE-SC-0011726.
 AFR acknowledges support by the program Ramon y Cajal (RYC-2018-025210) of the Spanish Ministry of Science and Innovation and from the European Union’s Horizon Europe research and innovation programme (COSMO-LYA, grant agreement 101044612).
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 BJ acknowledges support by STFC Consolidated Grant ST/V000780/1.
 PL acknowledges STFC Consolidated Grants ST/R000476/1 and ST/T000473/1.
+For the purpose of open access, the authors have applied a creative commons attribution (CC BY) licence to any author-accepted manuscript version arising.